-In a clinical setting it has been acceptable to use non-fasting triglyceride levels of \geq 1.7mmol/L (\geq 150 mg/dL) in a patient on drug treatment for elevated triglycerides as a criteria for diagnosis of insulin resistance syndrome (Driver et al. 2016; Harris 2013 & Lab Tests Online 2016).
+In a clinical setting it has been acceptable to use non-fasting triglyceride levels of ≥ 1.7mmol/L (≥ 150 mg/dL) in a patient on drug treatment for elevated triglycerides as a criteria for diagnosis of insulin resistance syndrome (Driver et al. 2016; Harris 2013 & Lab Tests Online 2016).

-Therefore, it is acceptable to use either elevated fasting or non-fasting triglycerides to inform the assignment of E11.72, E13.72, E14.72 diabetes mellitus with features of insulin resistance or E09.72 Intermediate hyperglycaemia with features of insulin resistance, in accordance with the guidelines for diabetes mellitus and intermediate hyperglycaemia with features of insulin resistance with features of insulin resistance with the within ACS 0401 Diabetes mellitus and intermediate hyperglycaemia.
+Therefore, it is acceptable to use either elevated fasting or non-fasting triglycerides to inform the assignment of E11.72, E13.72, E14.72 diabetes mellitus with features of insulin resistance or E09.72 Intermediate hyperglycaemia with features of insulin resistance, in accordance with the guidelines for diabetes mellitus and intermediate hyperglycaemia with features of insulin resistance within ACS 0401 Diabetes mellitus and intermediate hyperglycaemia.